$\mathcal{H}$-matrix approximability of inverses of FEM matrices for the time-harmonic Maxwell equations: Introduction

 This paper is organized as follows.
 In Section~\ref{sec:mainresults}, we introduce the time-harmonic Maxwell equations and their discretization with N\'ed\'elec's $\operatorname*{curl} $-conforming elements.
-We state the main result of this paper, namely, the existence of $\H$-matrix approximations to the inverse stiffness matrix that converge root exponentially in the block rank.
-For its proof, we present in Section~\ref{sec:helmholtz-decomposition} a local discrete Helmholtz decomposition and prove stability and approximation properties of this decomposition.
+We state the main result of this paper, namely, the existence of $\mathcal{H}$-matrix approximations to the inverse stiffness matrix that converge root exponentially in the block rank.
+We hasten to add that we do not track the dependence on the frequency $\omega$ in our analysis and focus on the case of fixed wave number $\kappa$.
+As in the case of the Helmholtz equation, the high-frequency case of $\omega\rightarrow \infty$ would require specialized matrix formats such as directional $\mathcal{H}^2$-matrices (${\mathcal D}{\mathcal H}^2$) or the butterfly format; we refer to the literature discussions in \cite{bebendorf-kuske-venn15,boerm-melenk17,boerm-boerst-melenk17}.
+To prove the approximability result of Section~\ref{sec:mainresults}, we present in Section~\ref{sec:helmholtz-decomposition} a local discrete Helmholtz decomposition and prove stability and approximation properties of this decomposition under a certain technical assumption on the mesh.
 In Section~\ref{sec:low-dimensional}, we present a Caccioppoli-type inequality for discrete $\boldsymbol{\mathcal L}$-harmonic functions with $\boldsymbol{\mathcal{L}}$ being the Maxwell operator.
-Furthermore, we obtain exponentially convergent approximations to $\boldsymbol{\mathcal L}$-harmonic functions.
+Furthermore, we obtain exponentially convergent approximations to discrete $\boldsymbol{\mathcal L}$-harmonic functions.
 Section~\ref{sec:proof} is concerned with the proof of the main result of this paper.

 Concerning notation: Constants $C>0$ may differ in different occurrences but are independent of critical parameters such as the mesh size. $a \lesssim b$ indicates the existence of a constant $C >0$ such that $a \leq C b$.
 For a set $A \subset {\mathbb R}^3$, we denote by $|A|$ its Lebesgue measure.
 For finite sets $B$, the cardinality of $B$ is also denoted by $|B|$.
 We employ standard Sobolev spaces as described in \cite{mclean00}.
 We also denote $\Omega^c:= {\mathbb R}^3 \setminus \overline{\Omega}$.